Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines

-Interestingly, we observe that the impact of the proposed method tends to be greater for smaller $\alpha$.
-This suggests that the proposed method is particularly effective on problems with relatively tight inequlity constraints.
+We observe that the impact of the proposed method tends to be greater for smaller $\alpha$.
+This suggests that the proposed method is particularly effective on problems with relatively tight inequality constraints.
 Although the reason for this phenomenon is not clear, we consider it might be related to the scale of coefficients of the QUBO form Eq.~(\ref{eq:mkp_qubo}).
-Since the coefficients of auxiliary variables in Eq.~(\ref{eq:inequality_penalty}) scales proportionally to knapsack capacity, large $\alpha$ leads to large coefficients of QUBO objective function in Eq.~(\ref{eq:mkp_qubo}).
+Since the coefficients of auxiliary variables in Eq.~(\ref{eq:inequality_penalty}) scale proportionally to knapsack capacity, large $\alpha$ leads to large coefficients of the objective function in Eq.~(\ref{eq:mkp_qubo}).
 On the other hand, the proposed method also increases coefficients of linear terms through linearization.
-Assuming that the distribution and scale of coefficients in the QUBO objective function influences performance of Ising machines, the difference of impact of the proposed method in $\alpha$ is expected to be explained in the aspect of the coefficients distribution.
-Analysis on dependence on $\alpha$ of behavior of the baseline (without linearization) must be done in the first place in order to verify this hypothesis.
-Since such a study does not exist so far and is beyond the scope of this paper, we leave the precise analysis on dependence of performance on tightness of inequality constraints as future work.
+Assuming that the distribution and scale of coefficients in the QUBO objective function influences performance of Ising machines, the difference in impact of the proposed method in $\alpha$ is expected to be explained in terms of the coefficients distribution.
+Dependence of behavior of the baseline (without linearization) on $\alpha$ must be analyzed in the first place to verify the hypothesis.
+Since such a study does not exist and is beyond the scope of this paper, we leave the precise analysis on dependence of performance on tightness of inequality constraints as future work.